tobyk100/dashboard/README.md

 If you are developing in Blockly you should `cd blockly` and run `grunt dev`.
 This will start a watch server which will recompile Blockly whenever its' source files are edited (and saved).

+### Windows Specific Instructions

+[These instructions][2] are useful for Windows 7/8 usage for those helping with IE 8/9/10 support.

 ### Developing on Blockly Mooc

 First, checkout and build blockly-mooc.
 See [its readme][1] for instructions.